angular/angular/aio/content/guide/upgrade-setup.md

 ## Appendix: Develop locally with IE

-If you develop Angular locally with `ng serve`, a `websocket` connection is set up automatically between browser and local dev server, so when your code changes, the browser can automatically refresh.
+If you develop Angular locally with `ng serve`, a `websocket` connection is set up automatically between browser and local development server, so when your code changes, the browser can automatically refresh.

 In Windows, by default, one application can only have 6 websocket connections, <a href="https://msdn.microsoft.com/library/ee330736%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396#websocket_maxconn" title="MSDN WebSocket settings">MSDN WebSocket Settings</a>.
 So when IE is refreshed (manually or automatically by `ng serve`), sometimes the websocket does not close properly.
 When websocket connections exceed the limitations, a `SecurityError` will be thrown.
-This error will not affect the Angular application, you can just restart IE to clear this error, or modify the windows registry to update the limitations.
+This error will not affect the Angular application, you can restart IE to clear this error, or modify the windows registry to update the limitations.

 ## Appendix: Test using `fakeAsync()/waitForAsync()`